santanu1122/QIS2T/README.md

 ## App uses instractions
 Instractions are given in the App "Onbording" Section

+## Images
+All icons are free and taken from iconfinder

 ## CICD
 CICD option is provided in the App, need to edit the XConfig file as per the requirements.